Male Pattern Baldness: Symptoms and Causes

 Should I See My Healthcare Provider If I See Signs of Male Pattern Baldness?

-You should seek medical advice when you see any signs — and the sooner, the better.
-Without active treatment, any hair loss you experience from male pattern balding can quickly become permanent, depending on the type of hair loss it is.
+The best time to seek medical advice about male pattern baldness is as soon as you notice any symptoms developing.
+Without active treatment, any hair loss you experience from male pattern balding can quickly become permanent.

 Diagnosis of Male Pattern Baldness

-In some cases, your healthcare provider or dermatology professional may use a dermatoscope to examine your scalp more closely.
+In some cases, your healthcare provider may use a dermatoscope to examine your scalp more closely.

 This process, called dermoscopy, can determine whether or not you’ve lost a significant amount of hair, if your hair follicles have significant miniaturization and the distance between your active hair follicles.